EB-5 Frequently Asked Questions - EB5Investors.com

 How does EB-5 investment work?

 The amount of required investments for each EB-5 applicant varies depending on the location of the business an investor selects.
-If investing in a Targeted Employment Area, the investment threshold is $900,000.
-Otherwise, the minimum investment amount increases to $1.8 million.
+If investing in a Targeted Employment Area, the investment threshold is $800,000.
+Otherwise, the minimum investment amount increases to $1,000,000 million.
 Project developers can use EB-5 investments as a powerful source of funds for their development projects.
-Existing businesses can also attract foreign investors with direct investment opportunities to scale up and create more jobs with the EB-5 capital.
+Existing businesses can also attract foreign investors by offering direct investment opportunities to scale up and create more jobs using EB-5 capital.

-Regional centers usually have detailed terms and conditions on the return of investors’ EB-5 capital in the investment agreement or other documents.
-Investors need to review these documents with their EB-5 attorneys carefully to understand the exit strategies before any investment is made.
+Regional centers typically include detailed terms and conditions regarding the return of investors’ EB-5 capital in the investment agreement or other relevant documents.
+Investors should carefully review these documents with their EB-5 attorneys to understand the exit strategies before making any investment.
 Investors also need to understand that USCIS requires the EB-5 capital to be kept “at risk” during the conditional permanent residency, which means that investors can not get their EB-5 money back during this period if they want to keep their immigration benefits.

-How long does it take for EB-5 to work?
+How long does the EB-5 process typically take to complete?

 EB-5 processing times are case-specific.
-USCIS’ website publishes the estimated processing times of various EB-5 forms at different service centers.
+The USCIS website publishes the estimated processing times for various EB-5 forms at different service centers.
 For an investor from a country without visa backlogs, once the I-526 is approved, he or she can either file a DS-260 and obtain an EB-5 visa to enter the U.S., or proceed with an I-485 application to adjust status while in the U.S. Upon approval, the investor can live and work without restrictions and start to enjoy the benefits of EB-5.

 How long does the EB-5 process take?

-The EB-5 process, which includes the processing of Forms I-526, I-485 and I-829, varies based on the workload of different USCIS service centers across the U.S. and other case-specific factors.
-USCIS updates its website on the estimated case processing times for each form, which can be used by investors as a general guideline.
-Investors coming from backlogged countries may experience longer waits.
+The EB-5 process, which involves processing Forms I-526, I-485, and I-829, varies depending on the workload of different USCIS service centers across the United States and other case-specific factors.
+USCIS updates its website with estimated case processing times for each form, which can serve as a general guideline for investors.
+Investors from backlogged countries may experience longer wait times.

 How many EB-5 visas are issued each year?

 About 10,000 visas are reserved every fiscal year for the EB-5 visa category.
-These visas are issued to EB-5 investors, their spouses and dependent children under 21.
+These visas are issued to EB-5 investors, their spouses, and dependent children under the age of 21.
 Each country can take up to 7.1% of the annual visa quota.
-Unused visas are allocated to investors from countries with high demands.
+Unused visas are allocated to investors from countries with high demand.

 How much does an EB-5 visa cost?

-In addition to the amount of investment and filing fees required by USCIS for the EB-5 program, investors may also need to pay for the legal, administrative and due diligence services associated with an EB-5 application.
-The required EB-5 investment is $900,000 for a project located in a Targeted Employment Area (TEA) and $1.8 million for a project in a non-TEA.
+In addition to the amount of investment and filing fees required by USCIS for the EB-5 program, investors may also need to pay for the legal, administrative, and due diligence services associated with an EB-5 application.
+The required EB-5 investment is $800,000 for a project located in a Targeted Employment Area (TEA) and $1.050,000 for a project in a non-TEA.
 Investors must also pay the filing fees for the EB-5 forms – I-526, I-485 or DS-260, and I-829.
-Many investors retain an immigration attorney to help them handle the processing and filing of their applications, and some might hire taxation experts for pre-immigration tax planning and due diligence teams to conduct research on project candidates, which might incur extra costs.
+Many investors retain an immigration attorney to assist with the processing and filing of their applications, and some may hire taxation experts for pre-immigration tax planning and due diligence teams to conduct research on potential project candidates, which can incur additional costs.

 How much money do you need to invest to get a green card?

-For the EB-5 Immigrant Investor Visa program, the required investment amount is $900,000 for projects in a Targeted Employment Area (TEA) and $1.8 million for non-TEA projects.
+For the EB-5 Immigrant Investor Visa program, the required investment amount is $800,000 for projects in a Targeted Employment Area (TEA) and $1.050,000 for non-TEA projects.
 Investors are also responsible to pay the filing fees of Form I-526, Form I-485 or DS-160, and Form I-829, which are the essential forms for an EB-5 case.
 Some investors might also retain services from legal, taxation and other professional teams during this process.
-For investors investing through a regional center, administration fees may also occur.
+For investors investing through a regional center, administrative fees may also be incurred.

 The investment criteria of the EB-5 investment vary depending on the location of the project a foreign investor selects.
-If a project is located in a Targeted Employment Area (TEA), the minimum investment is $900,000.
+If a project is located in a Targeted Employment Area (TEA), the minimum investment is $800,000.
 For projects in non-TEAs, the required investment amount is doubled.
-In November 2019, the EB-5 program went through a major legislative overhaul that made several significant changes to TEA designations.
+In November 2019, the EB-5 program underwent a major legislative overhaul, resulting in several significant changes to TEA designations.
 EB-5 investors should check the TEA-eligibility of a project before initiating any EB-5 applications.

 Is EB-5 Worth it?